 About me

-I’m a doctoral researcher at UCL’s Centre for Doctoral Training in Data Intensive Science working with the AstroInfo group at the Mullard Space Science Laboratory.
-My research focuses on developing machine learning based methods for data analysis in Astrophysics and beyond.
-I am enthusiastic about applying data science to solve problems in a variety of research fields and industry.
+I’m a doctoral researcher at UCL’s Centre for Doctoral Training in Data Intensive Science working with the Scientific AI (SciAI) group at the Mullard Space Science Laboratory.
+My thesis supervisors are Prof Jason McEwen and Dr Benjamin Joachimi.
+My research focuses on developing machine learning and statistical methods for Astrophysics and beyond.

 Projects